kubernetes/kubernetes/docs/README.md

   a Kubernetes cluster or administering it.

-* The [Developer guide](devel/README.md) is for anyone wanting to write programs that access the kubernetes API, write plugins or extensions, or modify the core code of kubernetes.
+* The [Developer guide](devel/README.md) is for anyone wanting to write programs that access the Kubernetes API, write plugins or extensions, or modify the core code of Kubernetes.

 * The [Kubectl Command Line Interface](user-guide/kubectl/kubectl.md) is a detailed reference on the `kubectl` CLI.